-In the sample period (June 30, 1993 to July 31, 2001), $\overline{\chi}$ of many currency pairs is positive but $\chi$ is too small to calculate except for CZK-PLN.
+In the sample period (June 30, 1993 - July 31, 2001), $\bar{\chi}$ of many currency pairs are positive but too small to calculate χ except CZK-PLN.
 Tail dependence is smaller than linear correlation in almost all pairs.
 This is a big difference from hourly data, and we may say that contagion occurs in a very short period in emerging market currencies.
-Thus, an analysis of the daily return may not be sufficient to determine the risk of emerging currency markets.
+Thus, an analysis of daily return may not be sufficient to determine the risk of emerging currency markets.